Abi Oliver on the best pets in literature

 Some are key players in the story.
 Snowy, right-hand-dog of Herge’s Tintin, does not help shed much light on Tintin’s largely unemotional character.
 But Snowy is crucial both to the slapstick moments – getting caught on ledges, sinking his teeth into a villain’s leg at just the right moment – and the developing.
 It’s Snowy who can sniff out clues.
 Timmy, the dog Enid Blyton wrote into the Famous Five is similar, if less funny.

-, George’s Monty is not capable of speech, but the body language of a Bassett Hound is something to behold – the guilty avoidance of eye contact after a misdemeanor (chocolate rustling and such), the low level slithering gait when up to no good, the abandonment to absolute comfort, an ear draped over the eyes….
+Unlike an actual daemon, George’s Monty is not capable of speech, but the body language of a Bassett Hound is something to behold – the guilty avoidance of eye contact after a misdemeanour (chocolate rustling and such), the low level slithering gait when up to no good, the abandonment to absolute comfort, an ear draped over the eyes….

 Dogs, on the whole, seem to be more useful in this regard than more independent cats.
 But - remember the arch-villain Blofeld in James Bond – or rather, his hands stroking that white Persian cat?
 This was a filmic embellishment .
 In the novels Blofeld has no cat, whereas in the films, cat plus hands are a simple, visual representation of the sinister character of the man.

 And then there’s Schrodinger’s Cat… Oh - or not…